Alaska Court Records

 The annulment and divorce processes are markedly different in Alaska.
 The state does not have an annulment action but may declare a marriage void based on legal grounds.
 Alaska offers divorce or dissolution, which terminates a valid or legal marriage.
 Alaska state statutes list conditions under which the court may declare a marriage void.
 On the other hand, Alaska is a no-fault divorce state; this means that petitioning parties may file for divorce solely on the grounds of irreconcilable differences.

 In Alaska, interested parties may initiate the divorce process by filing a complaint; however, the state does not have forms for annulment.
-Parties interested in and eligible for annulment must speak to an attorney to determine the best way to begin the process.
+Parties interested in and eligible for annulment are usually advised to speak to an attorney to determine the best way to begin the process.

 Typically, the court sends an order schedule for cases that proceed to hearings or trials.
 The schedule contains the hearing or trial date and information on what each party is expected to do before and during the trial.
 Annulment and divorce involve similar issues, including property division, child custody, and child support.
 Depending on whether the case parties agree on these issues, divorce or annulment hearings may happen quickly.

-The annulment process ends when a Superior Court judge declares a marriage void, and a divorce process ends when the judge enters a decree of divorce.
+The annulment process ends when a Superior Court judge declares a marriage void, and the divorce process ends when the judge enters a decree of divorce.

 Is an Annulment Cheaper Than Divorce In Alaska?

 Annulment and divorce have similar associated costs, namely court and filing fees, surcharges, and attorney fees.
 Additionally, both processes have similar cost-involved issues, such as property division, child custody, and child support.
 Considering the costs mentioned above, it is safe to conclude that annulment is not cheaper than divorce in Alaska.
-However, for both annulment and divorce, the process can be faster and less costly when both parties agree on issues.
+However, when both parties agree on specific issues, the process of annulment and divorce may be faster and less costly.

 What is an Uncontested Divorce in Alaska?

-An uncontested divorce is one where the parties involved agree on divorce-related issues like alimony, debt and asset division, and where there are dependent children involved, child support, and child custody.
-In Alaska, an uncontested divorce is known as Dissolution (AS 25.24.200).
+An uncontested divorce is one in which the parties involved agree on divorce-related issues like alimony, debt and asset division, and, where dependent children are involved, child support and child custody.
+In Alaska, an uncontested divorce is known as a Dissolution (AS 25.24.200).
 Parties who agree on divorce-related issues may file an uncontested complaint and a settlement agreement, indicating that both parties agree.

-Where to get an Uncontested Divorce Form in Alaska?
+Where can you get an uncontested divorce form in Alaska?

-In order to be eligible to file for divorce in Alaska, either party must be a resident at the time of filing.
+In order to be eligible to file for divorce in Alaska, either party should be a resident of the state at the time of filing.
 Parties interested in filing for dissolution may use the form packets that the Alaska courts provide.
 After the petitioner files the required documents, the Superior Court schedules a hearing.
 Parties who cannot physically attend a hearing may request the court’s permission to join in by phone or file an appearance waiver.

-In Alaska, parties in an uncontested divorce or dissolution case must wait at least 30 days from the filing date for the court to finalize a divorce.
+In Alaska, parties in an uncontested divorce or dissolution case are typically required to wait at least 30 days from the filing date for the court to finalize a divorce.

 - The name of the person involved in the record, unless said person is a juvenile